davidsoergel/rtax/README.md

 An RTAX-formatted reference database based on GreenGenes (version of March 11, 2011) is available from the Downloads section above.
-That contains gg.nr.fasta and gg.nr.taxonomy, which are the result of clustering the !GreenGenes input file at 99% identity, finding consensus taxonomy strings for each cluster, and formatting the result as needed for use with RTAX.
+That contains gg.nr.fasta and gg.nr.taxonomy, which are the result of clustering the GreenGenes input file at 99% identity, finding consensus taxonomy strings for each cluster, and formatting the result as needed for use with RTAX.

 Please see the "greengenes" subdirectory in the RTAX distribution for information on using newer versions of GreenGenes.

-Preparing a non-!GreenGenes reference database
+Preparing a non-GreenGenes reference database
 ----------------------------------------------

-You can certainly use different databases, or !GreenGenes clustered by different means or with different parameters (or not at all, though this approach will have poor performance).
+You can certainly use different databases, or GreenGenes clustered by different means or with different parameters (or not at all, though this approach will have poor performance).
 If you have any trouble producing the reference fasta and taxonomy files in the required format, examine the prepare-greengenes script